bosskabouter/volatalk/README.md

 #### Doesn' t anything like this exist?

 Since VolaTALK does not capture any data, no money can be made from it.
-No commercial party would be interested in building something like this.
+No commercial party would be interested in building anything like this.

 ## Table of Contents